Emerge/level-subkey/README.md

   * Key Path
   * alias
 * Value
+  * can not be undefined, it used as deleted.
+  * can be null.
-  * get {asBuffer: false} can imporve performance for leveldown.
+  * get {asBuffer: false} can improve performance for leveldown.

 ## Stability